APLMOOC/APLMOOC/docs/course/ch5/part5.md

 # Cross-tabulation
----

-This part will cover:
+!!! abstract "This part will cover"

     - Cross-tabulation
     - Reducing and selecting in higher dimensions
-- Applying this to data storage and analysis
+    - Applying this to data storage and data analysis

+---